ubnu/datenknoten.me/user/pages/04.feed/688641562180497408/tweet.md

 ---
-title: So many of the "innovative" products on Kickstarter remind me of the SkyMall catalog
+title: So many of the „innovative“ products on Kickstarter remind me of the SkyMall catalog
 date: Sun Jan 17 08:38:37 +0000 2016
 taxonomy:
     category: blog